lionheart/LHSKeyboardAdjusting/README.md

 The only big feature I see missing is iOS 5 support, but otherwise I don't think much else is needed for this project.
 If you see a bug, please file an issue and I'll look into it right away.

+### Support

+If you like this library, consider supporting me and my open source efforts through [Gittip](https://www.gittip.com/dlo/).

 ### License

 Apache 2.0, see [LICENSE](LICENSE) file for details.